Cabo San Lucas vs Puerto Vallarta

 Well, this is a tough one, as Cabo San Lucas and Puerto Vallarta are always competing between them and Cancun for the title of Best Mexican Tourist Destination.
-Each one has different qualities and it may all depend on what kind of person you are and what are you looking for.
-Let’s remember that when we say Cabo, we are talking of Cabo San Lucas and San Jose del Cabo, and that when we say Puerto Vallarta, it includes the fascinating Riviera Nayarit.
+Each one has different qualities, and it may all depend on what kind of person you are and what you are looking for.
+Let’s remember that when we say Cabo, we are talking of Cabo San Lucas and San Jose del Cabo and that when we say Puerto Vallarta, it includes the fascinating Riviera Nayarit.

 So, let’s start with Cabo San Lucas.
 One of Cabo’s main assets is that it’s closer to the States, so flights are cheaper, and lots of visitors even drive down the whole Baja peninsula.
 Cabo is in the middle of the desert, which creates an interesting contrast with the sea and the plentiful golf courses’ greenery.
 Both Cabo San Lucas and San Jose del Cabo are small towns where you can get along by foot, and they are connected by a long stretch of beach called the “Tourist Corridor” where most resorts are located.
 All in all, Cabo is a tourist destination built with the American tourist in mind.